XeroAPI/Xero-Postman/README.md

 ![GET oauth verifier](images/verifier.png)

 ### 7. Get your access token
-Paste the oauth verifier at the end of the GET Access Token URL in Postman.
-Hit Send on the request.
+~~Paste the oauth verifier at the end of the GET Access Token URL in Postman.
+Hit Send on the request. ~~ Select the Authorization tab, paste the verifier into the Verifier box under ADVANCED

 ![GET access token](images/access.png)